 - Cinema’s, museums, theaters, concert halls, zoos and amusement parks are closed

-- All indoor sport venues, such as gyms and swimming pools are closed
+- All indoor sport venues, such as gyms and swimming pools are closed, with the exception of children aged 12 and under can attend swimming lessons to achieve their A, B or C diplomas

-- Adults may take part in sports activities on their own or with one other person, but only outdoors.
-Children aged 17 and under may take part in team sports and play matches against children at the same club, but only outdoors.
+- Young people and children aged up to 27 yrs and under may take part in team sports and play matches against children and young people at the same club, but only outdoors.

 - You are strongly advised to work from home.